capayapaan/JustinCapayPortfoio-github.io/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+These are some of my projects since I got into graphics design.<br/>
+							worked mostly with Adobe Creative Suite, HTML5, Wordpress

 This is Prologue, a simple, single page responsive site template.
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.